shlake/lc-open-refine/_episodes/03-faceting-filtering-spliting.md

 If data in a column needs to be split into multiple columns, and the parts are separated by a common separator (say a comma, or a space), you can use that separator to divide up the pieces into their own columns.

-1. Let us suppose we want to split the `scientificName` column into separate columns for genus and for species.
+1. Let us suppose we want to split the `Publisher` column into separate columns for genus and for species.
-2. Click the down arrow at the top of the `scientificName` column.
+2. Click the down arrow at the top of the `Publisher` column.
 Choose `Edit Column` > `Split into several columns...`
-3. In the pop-up, in the `Separator` box, replace the comma with a space.
+3. In the pop-up, in the `Separator` box, replace the comma with a semi-colon (;).
 4. Uncheck the box that says `Remove this column`.
 5. Click `OK`.
-You'll get some new columns called `scientificName 1`, `scientificName 2`, and so on.
+You'll get two new columns called `Publisher 1` and `Publisher 2`.
-6. Notice that in some cases `scientificName 1` and `scientificName 2` are empty.
-Why is this?
-What do you think we can do to fix this?

-> ## Solution
->
-> The entries that have data in `scientificName 3` and `scientificName 4` but not the first two `scientificName` columns
-> had an extra space at the beginning of the entry.
-Leading white spaces are very difficult to notice when cleaning data
-> manually.
-This is another advantage of using OpenRefine to clean your data.
-We'll look at how to
-> fix leading and trailing white spaces in a later exercise.
-{: .solution}

 > ## Exercise
 >
-> Try to change the name of the second new column to "species".
-How can you correct the problem you encounter?
+> Try to change the name of the second new column to "PubPlace".
 >
 > > ## Solution
 > >
-> > On the `scientificName 2` column, click the down arrow and then `Edit column` > `Rename this column`.
-Type "species" into the box
+> > On the `Publisher 2` column, click the down arrow and then `Edit column` > `Rename this column`.
+Type "PubPlace" into the box
 > > that appears.
-A pop-up will appear that says `Another column already named species`.
-This is because there is another column
-> > where we've recorded the species abbreviation.
-You can choose another name like `speciesName` for this column or change the other
-> > `species` column name to `speciesAbbreviation`.
 > {: .solution}
 {: .challenge}